Research to Prevent and Treat Disease | PCOM South Georgia

 PCOM South Georgia

-At PCOM South Georgia, our goal is to create a climate of scholars, observers and participators that contribute to improving healthcare delivery and outcomes.
-We will conduct research that creates partnerships between students, faculty, healthcare providers, patients and community leaders and foster a sense of connectedness that promotes long-term commitment to the region.
+At PCOM South Georgia, our goal is to create a climate of scholarship that champions community engagement and equitable access to healthcare.
+Partnerships between students, faculty, healthcare providers, patients and members of the community are created to promote long-term commitment to the region.

 Participation in research benefits medical and graduate students by: